-The S.E.N.D. register will be reviewed each month by the SENDCo, in consultation with teachers, professionals and parents/carers.
+The S.E.N.D. register will be reviewed in December, April and July by the SENDCo, in consultation with teachers, professionals and parents/carers.
 Children will be placed on the register following a graduated response to meeting their needs.
+Children will be removed from the register when they are making agerelated expected progress in their identified area of need.